RobChooses/ethglobalbrussels24_01/README.md

 ## Description of Project

-ENS Limited allows the issuance of tickets as subdomains (ERC 1155) of an ticket issuer, e.g. owner of hello.eth can issue subdomains test1.hello.eth, test2.hello.eth, etc..
+ENS Limited allows the issuance of tickets as subdomains (ERC 1155) of a ticket issuer, e.g. owner of hello.eth can issue subdomains test1.hello.eth, test2.hello.eth, etc.. to buyers.

 ## Requirements